CreatorDev/openwrt-old/README.md

         Target System (Atheros AR7xxx/AR9xxx) --->(X) IMG MIPS Pistachio

-2. Check the "Target Profile" is set to Basic platform profile for Marduk
+2. Check the "Target Profile" is set to Basic platform profile for Marduk with Cascoda ca8210

         Target Profile (Basic platform profile for Marduk)  ---> (X) Basic platform profile for Marduk with Cascoda ca8210

-Alternatively, you can use default configuration for Marduk platform with Cascoda ca8210 specific OpenWrt configuration for IMG Pistachio by copying following into .config file:
+As an alternative to menuconfig, you can use the default configuration by running the following command:

     $ cat target/linux/pistachio/creator-platform-cascoda-default.config > .config

-You can add git revision number as DISTRIB_REVISION in the openwrt image by doing following:
+You can add a git revision number as DISTRIB_REVISION in the openwrt image by doing the following:

     $ getver.sh . > version

-Now build OpenWrt in standard way:
+Now build OpenWrt in the standard way:

     $ make V=s -j1